doug-leith/appFirewall/README.md

 The app stores a time-stamped copy of any such samples in the ~/Library/Application Support/appFirewall/samples folder so you can see exactly what has been uploaded.
 There is no identifier linking a sample to your copy of the app and the upload server does not log IP address or other connection details.

+## App store

+The app isn't on the app store because the sandbox that app store apps must use prevents linking of network connections to apps (specifically, it blocks access to the proc_listpids() and proc_pidfdinfo() syscalls).
+I've put in a request to Apple to enable this access, we'll see how they respond.
+The app sandbox also blocks sniffing of network packets and sending of TCP RST packets, although app Network Extensions should provide a workaround to this in Catalina and later.

 ## Contributing

 New ideas and help with development always welcome !
 The way to do propose code changes is to fork your own branch from the repository here, then send me an email with proposed changes and a link to the branch.